biolab/orange3/doc/widgets/bioinformatics/differentialexpression.md

    null distribution (the more permutations the more precise the distribution), while [*&alpha;-value*](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Type_I_error) will be the allowed probability of false positives.
 Press *Select* to output this data.
   - The final option is to set the number of best ranked genes and output them with *Select*.
-5. When *Auto commit is on* is ticked, the widget will automatically apply the changed.
+5. When *Auto commit is on* is ticked, the widget will automatically apply the changes.
 Alternatively press *Commit*.
 If the *Add gene scores to output* is ticked, the widget will append an additional column with gene scores to the data.

 Example
 -------